haberdashPI/vscode-neurobehave-presentation/README.md

 ## Status

-This is early days; highlighting seems to work well, but it is not thoroughly tested yet.
-The extension is relatively dumb: very little validation of the syntax occurs.
-Some forms that are syntactically invalid (because they are in the wrong code context) are highlighted to look valid.
+This *should* work for your day to day coding purposes.
+Highlighting seems to work well, but has only been moderately tested.
+The extension is relatively
+dumb: nothing fancy is done to handle different contexts (e.g. the SDL header and PCL program body).